onmyway133/awesome-swiftui/README.md

 ### Drawer

-- [Snap](https://github.com/nerdsupremacist/Snap) - A customizable Snapping Drawer à la Apple Maps.
-100% in SwiftUI.
+- [Snap](https://github.com/nerdsupremacist/Snap) - A customizable Snapping Drawer à la Apple Maps
+- [swiftui-drawer](https://github.com/maustinstar/swiftui-drawer) - A SwiftUI bottom-up controller, like in the Maps app.
+Drag to expand or minimize.

 ### Form